Haw wars

-The Haw Wars (สงครามปราบฮ่อ) were fought against Chinese quasi-military refugee gangs invading parts of Tonkin and Laos from 1865–1890.
+The Haw Wars (สงครามปราบฮ่อ) were triggered by southern Chinese paramilitary refugee gangs invading parts of Northern Thailand, Laos and Tonkin from 1865 to 1890.
 Forces invading Lao domains were ill-disciplined and freely demolished Buddhist temples.
 Not knowing these were remnants of secret societies, the invaders were wrongly called Haw (ຫໍ້; ฮ่อ; Chinese: Hao).
-Forces sent by King Rama V failed to suppress the various groups, the last of which eventually disbanded in 1890.
+Forces sent by King Rama V successfully fought the various groups, the last of which eventually disbanded in 1890.

 Invasion of the flags

 During the latter half of the 19th century, bands of Chinese warriors known as "flag gangs" ravaged large areas of northern Laos.
 Outlaws and freebooters, the Black flag gangs were fleeing the suppression of the Red Turban secret society.
 Tonkin (now northern Vietnam) was invaded first, when units of the "Black Flags" and the rival "Yellow Flags" crossed the China-Vietnam frontier in 1865 and set up bases in the upper reaches of the Red River Valley.